 Meetings and Conference Calls

 Committee members are expected to participate actively in a majority of committee meetings and functions.
 Materials should be read prior to the next committee meeting.
 Committee members are asked to notify the staff liaison if they will not be available for a conference call or meeting.

 The Regulatory Committee meets monthly by conference call for 60 - 90 minutes.

-The committee meets in-person at NHPCO’s Management and Leadership Conference and Clinical Team Conference.
+The committee meets in-person at NHPCO’s Management and Leadership Conference.
 Committee members are expected to attend these meetings.